What Is Charting With A Jury in Mind & How Is It Done?

 • Technological issues with EHR systems

-By addressing these issues, healthcare providers can enhance their documentation practices and be more mindful of improving the integrity of their medical records.
+By addressing these issues, healthcare providers can enhance their documentation practices for better charting outcomes.

 Legal & Ethical Considerations